1998 UEFA European Under-18 Championship

 The UEFA European Under-18 Championship 1998 Final Tournament was held in Cyprus.
 It also served as the European qualification for the 1999 FIFA World Youth Championship.
+For this tournament, the age limit was moved back from August to January.
+Players born on or after 1 January 1979 were eligible to participate in this competition.

 Qualification

 50 UEFA nations entered the competition, and with the hosts Cyprus qualifying automatically, the other 49 teams competed in the qualifying competition to determine the remaining seven spots in the final tournament.
 The qualifying competition consisted of two rounds: First round, which took place in autumn 1997 and was played in 14 round-robin tournament groups with three or four teams each; and the Second round, which took place in spring 1998, in which pairs of group winners played home and away matches.

 The following teams qualified for the final tournament.